-Buyer assumes mortgage.
 If the buyer assumes or pays off your mortgage, or otherwise takes the property subject to the mortgage, the following rules apply.

 Mortgage less than basis.
-If the buyer assumes a mortgage that is less than your installment sale basis in the property, it is not considered a payment to you.
+If the buyer assumes a mortgage that is not more than your installment sale basis in the property, it is not considered a payment to you.
 It is actually a recovery of your basis.
 The selling price minus the mortgage equals the contract price.